arjunguptatnp/itmd521/week-07/item-one/ReadMe.md

 ![image](https://cloud.githubusercontent.com/assets/25064372/24324791/b3587688-115a-11e7-9fbe-2189d9a6133c.png)

 ### Explanation:

-1990.txt has the smallest size so the whole process of Map Reduce took the least amount of time to run on this file.
+#### 1) 1990.txt has the smallest size so the whole process of Map Reduce took the least amount of time to run on this file.

 1990-91-92-93.txt has the highest size so the whole process of Map Reduce took the maximum time to run on this file.

+#### 2) According to page 186, chapter 7, figure 7-1 talks about how Map Reduce works in a distributed cluster.
+The Map phase maps the data into key value pair which is sent to the shuffle phase.
+Then the output is passed to the reduce phase which basically groups the data and gives the necessary output.
+The resource manager plays a crucial role in this whole process as it allocates resources for the whole process.
+The node manager launches and computes the containers.